thanhtran1965/Paper5/README.md

 - Run ```TransferLearning.mlx``` to reproduce the experiments and results with pre-trained CNNs. ```findLayersToReplace.m``` and ```freezeWeights.m``` are functions to support ```TransferLearning.mlx```

+## Note
+- The clean version with detailed instruction will be release later.

 ## Citation
 If you use this code/data or part of it, please cite the following paper: